revoke individual user access to single, multiple, or all PDF files

 Preventing Saving PDF / Save As

-Safeguard PDF Security has no Save or Save As functionality in our secure PDF Viewer software.
-The only documents that can be copied are protected PDF files and they are useless to unauthorized recipients as they need the correct decryption keys to open them.
+Unlike Adobe Acrobat Reader, Safeguard’s PDF protection has no ‘Save’ or ‘Save As’ functionality in its secure PDF Viewer.
+The only documents that can be copied are secured PDFs, and they are useless to unauthorized recipients as they need the correct decryption keys to open them.

-Because Save As options are not made available, Safeguard Secure PDF Viewers automatically stop PDF converting to Word and other file formats.
-Protected PDF files (PDC files) cannot be converted to Word using external applications as the files are encrypted and can only be processed by Safeguard Secure PDF Viewers.
+Because ‘Save As’ options are not made available, Safeguard’s Secure PDF Viewers automatically stop PDF conversion to Word and other file formats.
+Users cannot convert protected PDFs (PDC files) to Word using external applications either, as the files are encrypted and can only be processed by Safeguard Secure PDF Viewers.

-Stop PDF Download
+Disable or Prevent PDF Download

 You cannot stop PDF files from being forwarded or emailed to others, but you can stop the recipients from using those files – see ‘Stop PDF Copying’ above.